 West Africa’s bloc, ECOWAS, has also become active in some cases.
 A military offensive by ECOWAS troops forced Jammeh to step down and leave the country.
 The body also deployed observers to help ensure free and fair elections in 2015 in Nigeria, Togo, Guinea, the Ivory Coast, and Burkina Faso.
 ECOWAS leaders discussed a proposal to ban presidents from seeking third terms at a 2015 regional summit, but the bloc postponed a decision due to opposition from Togo and Gambia.

-In the DRC, the Roman Catholic Church and opposition groups are advocating for a deal with Kabila to hold elections in 2017.
-The death of a leading opposition figure may slow progress on an agreement.
+In the DRC, the Roman Catholic Church and opposition groups have advocated for a deal with Kabila to hold elections in 2017, but the government has rejected the proposal, citing high costs and logistical hurdles.

 What is U.S. policy toward extended mandates?